Table of Contents

 We will talk about accentColor, a tintColor equivalent in SwiftUI.

-How to remove text from navigation bar back button
+How to remove text from a navigation bar back button

 There are a lot of hacky ways to modify or remove a back button title.
 This tip will show you how to do it properly.